-Special case: When you draw cupped serifs in a font that is supposed to be optimised for the screen, you even need curve segments with inflections:
+Special case: When you draw cupped serifs in a font that is supposed to be optimised for the screen, you even need curve segments without inflections:

 Make sure Points A and C are on the same height, all the BCPs are horizontal (or between the heights of B and A/C, i.e. they do not go beyond the area spanned by these two heights), and the distance between the base and B is less than 20 units.
 In File > Font Info > Font, add a